-All barcodes are constructed from a series of bars and intervening spaces.
+All one dimensional (1D) barcodes are constructed from a series of bars and intervening spaces.
 The relative size of these bars and spaces and the number of them is decided by the specification for the symbology (or bar code type) which is being used.
+Recently, other types of barcode which encode information both horizontally and vertically (2D) have entered the mainstream.
 There are a number of symbologies in common use.
 Each symbology differs in the way data is encoded and often also in the type or amount of data.
 Generally speaking, only one symbology is chosen for a particular application.

 To ensure compatibility of systems, it is important that all users of a barcode agree on the way in which it is used and how data is encoded.
 In a small system such as the tracking of documents within a single office, it is easy to control the type of bar code that is used.
-However, in a large and complex system such as that for retail products in the U.K., the agreement and control is much more problematical.
+However, in a large and complex system such as the retail supply chain, the agreement and control is much more problematical.